tamerlan-b/SE-SSD/README.md

 You may download the trained student model [here](https://drive.google.com/file/d/1M2nP_bGpOy0Eo90xWFoTIUkjhdw30Pjs/view?usp=sharing), which is trained on the train split (3712 samples).

+## Software
+This branch was updated to work properly with CUDA 11.7 and pytorch 2.0.1

 ## Pipeline

 ![pipeline](https://github.com/Vegeta2020/SE-SSD/blob/master/pictures/pipeline.png)